vitorsalgado/mocha/README.md

     - if a mock is found, it will run **post matchers**.
     - if all matchers passes, it will use mock reply implementation to build a response
     - if no mock is found, **it returns an HTTP Status Code 418 (teapot)**.
-- after serving a mock response, it will run any `core.PostAction` configured.
+- after serving a mock response, it will run any `PostAction` configured.

 ## Getting Started